MicrosoftDocs/Hololens/hololens/hololens2-setup.md

 ## Turn on the HoloLens 2

 To turn on your HoloLens 2, press the Power button.
-The LED lights below the Power button display the battery level.
+The LEDs below the Power button display the battery level.

 > [!NOTE]
 > To power on HoloLens 2 for the very first time, after unboxing, press and hold the power button for at least 4 seconds to turn it on.
 Next time you power on HoloLens 2, it’ll start after a short power button press.